lyvd/lyvd.github.io/books.md

 * **The Art of Readable Code**.
 Dustin Boswell and Trevor Foucher
 * **A Smarter Way to Learn Python**.
 Mark Myers
 * **Code craft**.
 Pete Goodliffe
+* **Serious Python: Black-Belt Advice on Deployment, Scalability, Testing, and More**.
+Julien Danjou

 ### Data Science and Machine learning
 * **Mining Social Media**.
 Lam Thuy Vo